B. V. Nagarathna

-Bangalore Venkataramiah Nagarathna (born 30 October 1962) is a judge of Supreme Court of India.
+Bangalore Venkataramiah Nagarathna (born 30 October 1962) is an Indian jurist who has served as a judge of the Supreme Court of India since 2021.
 She served as a judge of the Karnataka High Court from 2008 to 2021.
 Her father, E. S. Venkataramiah, was Chief Justice of the Supreme Court of India in 1989.

 She gained public attention in 2009 after being forcibly detained within the Karnataka High Court premises by a group of protesting lawyers.
 She has delivered a number of significant judgments relating to commercial and constitutional law in Karnataka.
-She is in line to become the first female Chief Justice of India in 2027.
+She will be the first woman Chief Justice of India in 2027.
+However, her tenure will only span 36 days.

 Early life and education

 Nagarathna's father, E.S.
 Venkataramiah, was the 19th Chief Justice of India.
-He was appointed on 19 June 1989 and served until his retirement on 17 December 1989.

-Nagarathna did her schooling at Bharatiya Vidya Bhavan, New Delhi.
-In 1984, she earned a Bachelor of Arts in history from the Jesus and Mary College, New Delhi.
-She later went on to earn a degree in law from the Faculty of Law, University of Delhi.
+She did her schooling at Sophia High School, Bangalore, and Bharatiya Vidya Bhavan, New Delhi.
+In 1984, she earned a Bachelor of Arts degree in history from Jesus and Mary College, New Delhi.
+She later earned a degree in law from the Faculty of Law, University of Delhi.

 Career

 She enrolled with the Bar Council of Karnataka in 1987 and practiced constitutional and commercial law in Bangalore before being appointed as an additional judge of the Karnataka High Court in 2008.
 She was appointed as a permanent judge on 17 February 2010.

 In May 2020, B.V.
 Nagarathna was reported as being considered for appointment to the Supreme Court of India, leading a number of commentators to note that this would make her eligible to become the first female chief justice of the India Supreme Court.

-On 26 August 2021, she was appointed as a judge of Supreme Court of India and took her oath on 31 August 2021.
+On 26 August 2021, she was appointed as a judge of the Supreme Court of India and took her oath on 31 August 2021.
 She is in line to become first woman Chief Justice of India in year 2027.

 Notable judgments and opinions

-Dissent in the Demonetisation Judgement
+Dissent in the demonetisation judgement

-Justice B.V.
-Nagrathna, as a part of a five judge bench consisting of Justices S Abdul Nazeer, BR Gavai, AS Bopanna, V Ramasubramanian and BV Nagarathna had reserved the judgement on December 7, 2022.
-On 02 January 2023, the same was revealed.
-While the 4:1 Majority judgement upheld the constitutional validity of the demonetisation, J. Nagarathna dissented.
+Nagrathna, as a part of a five judge bench consisting of Justices S Abdul Nazeer, BR Gavai, AS Bopanna, V Ramasubramanian and herself had reserved the judgement on December 7, 2022.
+On 2 January 2023, the same was revealed.
+While the 4–1 majority judgement upheld the constitutional validity of the demonetisation, J. Nagarathna dissented.

-In her dissenting view held that demonetisation of the whole series of Rs 500 and Rs 1000 currency notes is a serious matter and it could not be done by the Centre by merely issuing a gazette notification.
+In her dissenting view held that demonetisation of the whole series of Rs 500 and Rs 1000 currency notes is a serious matter and it could not be done by the centre by merely issuing a gazette notification.

 She stated that her views on each of the questions as framed by Gavai J's majority judgement differed significantly.
 As per her judgement the measure was well-intentioned and well thought of.
 It targeted evils such as blackmoney, terror funding and counterfeiting.
 The measure is declared unlawful purely on legal grounds and not on the basis of objects.